web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 and `dragend`
 events](https://bugs.chromium.org/p/chromium/issues/detail?id=1005747), and as
 a result, real web applications stopped functioning.
-If there had been a test fpr the sequence of these events, then this confusion would have been avoided.
+If there had been a test for the sequence of these events, then this confusion would have been avoided.

 When making your testing plan, be sure to look carefully for event dispatch and the other patterns listed above.
 They won't always be as clear as the "drag"